KhilanSurapaneni/StockSense/README.md

 # StockSense: AI-Powered Stock Market Analysis and Prediction

 ### In Progress -- Currently Paused Work Due to Other Obligations
+Note that some of the functionality is proposed and something for me as the developer to work off of when developing the app.
+Therefore it is subject to change.

 ## Introduction
 **StockSense** is a web application designed to provide users with comprehensive stock market analysis and AI-based predictions.
 By leveraging historical stock data, users can visualize trends, compare stocks, and receive future price predictions.
 The application aims to blend powerful data analytics with an intuitive user experience.